A Voucher Is A Coupon & “School Choice” Is Bullshit

 - Schools that fail to improve the performance of voucher students must repay the voucher back to the state.

 Can you imagine?
-And of course, this would do nothing to help students in our underperforming rural schools where no options exist within a reasonable drive.
+And of course, this would do nothing to help students in our underperforming rural schools where no options exist within a reasonable drive time.

 There is another way.
 There is a solution so obvious and simple that would solve the inequity in education once and for all: NEEDS-BASED FUNDING.